Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Detect.md

 Commerce Hub offers an advance fraud detection service to help reduce fraudulent transactions, which in turn can help reduce chargebacks.

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to include Fraud Detect support and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to include Fraud Detect support.
+The documents related to the features will be released soon.

 <!-- http://www.linkpointsource.com/fraud-flex-detect -->